-The month of August finds most teachers already in their classrooms getting ready for that all important first day of school.
-We all know that germs in school are nothing new.
+The month of August finds most teachers already in their classrooms getting ready for that all-important first day of school.
+We all know that germs in the classroom are nothing new.
 Unfortunately, now, more than ever, a healthy classroom is important.
-From the first fall sniffles to full-blown cold and flu season, teachers and students are continually exposed to bacteria and viruses.
-Fortunately there are safe and non-toxic actions that can be employed to set up a healthy classroom from the first day of school to the last day of school.
+From the first Autumn sniffles to full-blown cold and flu season, teachers and students are continually exposed to bacteria, fungus, and viruses.
+Fortunately, there are safe and non-toxic steps that you can employ to set up a healthy classroom from the very first day of school to the last day of school.
 You will be amazed at how this can help to promote wellness in the classroom.

 As a former private piano teacher of over twenty years, I know, from experience, the importance of promoting a healthy learning environment.
-I’m often asked if going the extra mile to try to promote wellness is worth it and my answer is always “absolutely!”
+In fact, I’m often asked if going the extra mile to try to promote wellness is worth it, and my answer is always “absolutely!”

-Even a Healthy Classroom May Not be as Clean as You Think
+Healthy Classroom Facts: Your Classroom May Not be as Clean as You Think

 - The average school desk has more than 20,000 germs on it.